Salt & Straw

-Salt & Straw is an ice cream company based in Portland, Oregon, founded in 2011 by cousins Kim Malek and Tyler Malek.
+Salt & Straw is an American ice cream company based in Portland, Oregon.
+The chain was founded in 2011 by cousins Kim Malek and Tyler Malek.
+As of 2025, Salt & Straw has locations in seven states.

 History and description

 Salt & Straw began as a food cart in the Alberta Arts District of Portland, Oregon.
 Three months later the company opened its first brick-and-mortar location.
 Since opening in 2011, Salt & Straw has opened other locations in the Portland area and offers a home delivery service throughout the US.
 In order to ship ice cream nationwide delivery, the company packs its ice cream in dry ice and kraft paper.

-In 2014, US Vice President Joe Biden made a surprise visit to Salt & Straw with US Senator Jeff Merkley.
+In 2014, US vice president Joe Biden made a surprise visit to Salt & Straw with US senator Jeff Merkley.

 Salt & Straw is partially owned by film star and wrestler Dwayne Johnson.
 It has locations in both Disneyland and Disney World.
 Salt & Straw is also the exclusive ice cream partner of Alaska Airlines.
 In 2022, Salt & Straw introduced edible perfume as an ice cream enhancement, which can be sprayed onto scoops.

 In May 2025, Food & Wine reported that Salt & Straw’s annual Upcycled Food Series has now diverted over 40,000 lb of food waste since its launch in April 2022.
 This includes ingredients like date seed coffee substitutes and whey-based "wheyskey."

 Tyler Malek of Salt and Straw talks to moderator Kimiko Matsuda at the Portland Book Festival on November 8, 2025.

 Co-founder Tyler Malek wrote a book, America’s Most Iconic Ice Creams released in April 2025, in which he writes about his philosophy behind ice cream making.
 The book notes that Malek and the scoop shops are known for classic-feeling flavors like double fold vanilla (plus some incredible but bonkers-sounding flavors like Gruyere and tomato custard tart) and the book explores that methodology.

 Locations

 Salt & Straw has locations throughout seven states.
-As of 2025, locations exist in:
+As of 2026, locations exist in: